Notre-Dame Cathedral (Cathedrale de Notre Dame de Paris)#1 in Best Things To Do in Paris

-Notre Dame is open Monday through Friday from 8 a.m. to 6:45 p.m., and Saturday and Sunday from 8 a.m. to 6:45 p.m.
-You do not have to pay an entrance fee if you're touring the main cathedral.
+Notre Dame is open Monday through Friday from 7:45 a.m. to 6:45 p.m., and Saturday and Sunday from 8 a.m. to 6:45 p.m.
+There is no entrance fee, even if you want to climb to the top of the cathedral.
 The towers are open daily April through September from 10 a.m. to 6:30 p.m., and 10 a.m. to 5:30 p.m.
 October through March.
-Adults must pay €8.50 EUR (approximately $11 USD) to ascend, and children under 18 get in for free.
-Entrance to the crypt is €4 EUR (about $5 USD) for adults, and children ages 13 and under can enter for free.
+You'll find Notre Dame Cathedral in the heart of the city; subsequently, the Cité stop on the metro's line 4 is the nearest.
 To learn more, visit Notre Dame's website.